Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/parsers.md

 ## Introduction

 Components are loaded from [hooks]({{ "documentation/v3/#whats-a-hook" | relative_url }}) in the content, but how does the library know how a hook looks like and which component to load for it?
-This job is accomplished by its `HookParser`.
+This job is accomplished by **HookParsers**.
 These are what you pass along as the `parsers` input/argument to the library.
 Each component has one and it can be either:

 1. The component class itself.
 2. A <a href="{{ "documentation/v3/parsers#selectorhookparserconfig" | relative_url }}">SelectorHookParserConfig</a> object literal.